 Picture by Gjon Mili for LIFE, with Willa Mae Ricker & Leon James.
 23rd of August 1943

 *Collective Voices For Change has a ressource page of its own that is much more detailed that what we share here.
 Go have a look (and a read) here.

 What is CVFC?
 In their own words: “Collective Voices for Change (CVFC) is an international initiative committed to building a new and equitable social fabric in the Jazz dance community.”
-If you want to support this goal, you can support them by donating here
+If you want to support this goal, you can donate here.

 – Swingin’ at the Savoy, Norma Miller